Moroccans in Belgium: History

 A guest worker agreement was signed with Morocco on 17 August 1964.
 This made Morocco the first North African state to make such an agreement with Belgium.
 In following years significant numbers of Moroccan workers, mainly single men, were recruited for work in Belgium.
-The program was cancelled in August 1974 amid the fall in demand created by the 1973–1975 recession and the country's escalating deindustrialisation.
+The program was cancelled in August 1974 amid the fall in demand during the 1973–1975 recession and Belgium's escalating deindustrialisation.

 However, the spread of family reunification and high birth rates led to the rapid expansion of the community after the scheme's abolition.
 In following years, there was also immigration into Belgium from students and political dissidents opposed to the regime of King Hassan II.

+As of 2012, almost 500,000 Moroccan migrants had made it to Belgium, almost half of them acquired citizenship in their new-found home.
+In 2022, Belgians of Moroccan descent accounted for roughly 13% of the capital's population.

+As of 2023, there were a total of 699,296 North Africans in Belgium, of which a majority are Moroccans.
+A total of 258,603 North Africans resided in the Brussels-Capital Region, and 120,356 resided in Antwerp.
+A total of 275,421 North Africans resided in Flanders and a total of 165,272 North Africans resided in Wallonia.

 Community

 Moroccans form a major immigrant ethnic group in Belgium.
 The number of people with at least one parent born with Moroccan nationality was 430,000 on 1 January 2012, or about 4 percent of the national population.
 This proportion was 6.7% among those under 15 years of age.
 Belgium also represents one of the most important centres of the Moroccan diaspora.
 The Brussels-Capital Region has the most Moroccans in Belgium (45%), followed by Antwerp (22.7%), Liège (8.8%) and Charleroi (5.2%).

 A large majority of Moroccans in Belgium originate from northern Morocco (Al Hoceima, Nador, Tangier, Tetouan and Oujda).

 It was reported in 2019 that six Moroccan-Belgians had been elected to the Chamber of Representatives and 21 in regional parliaments.

 It was reported in 2020 that more than 1,500 Moroccan-Belgian dual nationals in Morocco had request repatriation to Belgium during the COVID-19 pandemic.

 There is a small Moroccan Jewish community which runs the Judeo-Moroccan Cultural Centre (Centre de la Culture judéo-marocaine, CCJM) in Brussels.
-The chief Rabbi of Belgium is Albert Guigui, born in Meknès in 1944.

 Radicalization

-In the 2012-2016 timespan, of the about 500 individuals who left the country to fight in the civil war in Syria, the great majority were of Moroccan descent according to U.S. and Belgian authorities.
+In the 2012–2016 timespan, of the approximately 500 individuals who left the country to fight in the civil war in Syria, the great majority were of Moroccan descent according to U.S. and Belgian authorities.
 In a report by the Combating Terrorism Center, of the 135 individuals surveyed in connection with terrorism, there were 12 different nationalities.
 Of those 65% had Belgian citizenship and 33% were either Moroccan citizens or had ancestral roots there.